faraonc/chartcenter-plugin/README.md

   condition: rabbitmq.enabled
 ```

 `bitnami` from the example above is the extra namespace which was added to support [ChartCenter](https://chartcenter.io) and `helm package` doesn't understand it yet.
-Till the fix is done in Helm v3 client, ChartCenter plugin can be used to instead then.
+Till the fix is done in Helm v3 client, ChartCenter's plugin can be used instead.

-**Note:** Helm v2 client is not accepting any new features so plugin needs to be used all the time then.
+**Note:** Helm v2 client is not accepting any new features so the plugin needs to be used at all times in Helm v2.

 ## Installation